Want to know how to save on your phone bills?

 Don’t use 118 numbers

-We’ve all got the internet or just a phonebook, so there’s no excuse to waste money on phoning directory enquiries.
-If you do need to find a number, make sure you do so online for free from Yell.com, 192.com, thephonebook, 118.com or Uphonebook.
+We’ve all got the internet or at least a phonebook, so there’s no excuse to waste money on phoning directory enquiries.
+If you do need to find a number, make sure you do so online for free online.

 You don’t have to rack up huge bills on your mobile to send texts.
 There are loads of sites online where you can send texts for absolutely nothing.

-Textmefree has over 200 sites where you can send texts for free.
+TextMeFree has over 100 sites where you can send texts for free.
 The site explains exactly what you need to do to get free texts on each different website it features.

-If you do need to need your mobile then you can try Whatsapp – free messaging and free phone calls.
-You need to have the app and so does the person you wish to contact, as well as an internet connection, but if you’ve got that you can make unlimited calls and send unlimited texts – even abroad!
+If you do need to need your mobile then you can try WhatsApp – free messaging and free phone calls.
+You need to have the app and so does the person you wish to contact, as well as an internet connection, but if you’ve got those then you can make unlimited calls and send unlimited texts – even abroad!